julianperrott/WowClassicGrindBot/README.md

 # MasterOfPuppets - World of Warcraft Classic Grind Bot

-Star * this repo if you think it is awesone... or maybe just vaguely useful !
+Star * this repo if you like it... or might be vaguely useful !

 - Uses a modified version of the addon: https://github.com/FreeHongKongMMO/Happy-Pixels to read the game state.
 Sorry but the addon is coded for an english wow client and would need to be modified to work with any other languages.